Probing the three-body force in hadronic systems with specific charge parity: Theoretical Framework

 The wave function of each channel $\Phi_{JM,\alpha}^{c}(\pmb{r}_{c},\pmb{R}_{c})$ is expanded in terms of a finite set of localized, rapidly decaying Gaussian basis functions:

 with

-where $C_{c,\alpha}$ are the expansion coefficients, and $H_t$ represents the isospin wave function.
+where $C_{c,\alpha}$ are the expansion coefficients.
+The term $H_t^c = [\chi^i \otimes \chi^j]_t\otimes\chi^k$ represents the total isospin wave function for the Jacobi channel $c$, where $\chi$ denotes the isospin wave function of each particle.
+Since the total isospin of the $\bar{D}_{s}DK(\bar{D}^*D\eta)$ three-body systems is zero, and the $\bar{D}_s(\eta)$ mesons themselves carry isospin zero, it follows that the $DK(\bar{D}^*D)$ two-body subsystems must also have isospin zero.
 The index $\alpha$ corresponds to a set of labels $\{n, N, l, L, t\}$, where $l$ and $t$ are the orbital angular momentum and isospin for the Jacobi coordinate $\pmb{r}$, and $L$ is the orbital angular momentum for the Jacobi coordinate $\pmb{R}$.
 Here, we focus only on $S$-wave interactions.
 For further details on the GEM, see Refs.~\cite{Pan:2022xxz, Pan:2024ple, Pan:2025xvq}.